^

 Symptoms of Fuchs syndrome

-Currently, Fuchs syndrome is considered as a neurovegetative pathology caused by a violation of innervation at the level of the spinal cord and cervical sympathetic nerve, which manifests itself as a dysfunction of the ciliary body and iris.
+Currently, Fuchs syndrome is considered a neurovegetative pathology caused by a violation of innervation at the level of the spinal cord and cervical sympathetic nerve, which manifests itself as dysfunction of the ciliary body and iris.

 What do need to examine?

-Fuchs syndrome treatment
+Treatment of Fuchs syndrome